This review provides everything you need to know about a pamper session at Soak Bathhouse West End.

 After a quick chat with my masseuse, where he asked me if I had any sore points and a bit of small talk, I was shown a basket for my clothes and left to get undressed.

-I prefer a firm massage and I find in these relaxation type places, you never receive a firm massage.
-However, on this occasion, I received a fantastic firm massage – I was very impressed.
-It really was one of the best relaxation massages I’d ever seen.
+I prefer a firm massage, and I find that in these relaxation-type places, you never receive one.
+However, on this occasion, I received a fantastic firm massage—I was very impressed.
+It was one of the best relaxation massages I’d ever seen.

 Other Services